Korgoth of Barbaria: Production

+Airing

 It was first aired in the United States on June 3, 2006, at 12:30 AM (EST) on Adult Swim.
 On June 18, Adult Swim ran a bumper announcing that Korgoth of Barbaria was officially picked up as a series, because of its critical and commercial success with garnering high ratings.
 Later events, including a formal petition to revive the show and an Adult Swim bumper announcement mentioning its cancellation, indicate that it was dropped before production began due to high production costs.